-- a) The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b) The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a subcommittee, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a 'signed' summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall:

+- i. at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors by email authenticated in such manner as the Proper Officer thinks fit, a summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).